Catalog

 an individual)

-- Your “share” of an individual (e.g., tissues; the bones being
+- Your “share” of an individual (e.g., tissues wiht the bones being

-- Similar to occurrences in that this leads to multiple identifiers being assigned to an individual (and potentially the two being compared in a study), this should be avoided when possible.
-When unavoidable, both systems should support resolvable identifiers and link to each other, and specimen downloads should include the relationship.
-Arctos also adds a distinctive style to “same individual as” specimens.
+- Similar to occurrences in that this leads to multiple identifiers being assigned to an individual (and potentially the two being compared in a study), which can be avoided when both systems support resolvable identifiers and link to each other as in Arctos.
+Specimen downloads should include the relationship, and Arctos also adds reciprocal links with records tied as “same individual as” .

 - Various parts of an individual (e.g., tissues cataloged separately